-There’s a common misconception that you can boost your savings by shutting the vents (supply registers) in rooms that aren’t being occupied.
+There’s a common misconception that you can save money by shutting the vents (supply registers) in rooms that aren’t being occupied.
 Resist the urge to close all of them, as doing so can actually increase the pressure in your furnace, making it work harder to heat your home.
-This can lead to broken blower motors, mold or mildew in your ducts, damage to the compressor, a burst heat exchanger, and other problems.
-What Does a Furnace Tune-Up Include?
+This can cause busted blower motors, mold or mildew in your ducts, damage to the compressor, a burst heat exchanger, and other problems.

 4. Is your Furnace Receiving Electricity?

-Change the thermostat to “on” from “auto” to force the fan to operate.
-If the fan comes on, power is working right, but if it doesn’t, your furnace may not be getting power.
+Shift the thermostat to “on” from “auto” to force the fan to turn on.
+If the fan comes on, power is working correctly, but if it doesn’t, your furnace could be lacking power.

-Each furnace has a power switch (just like a light switch) either on the furnace or on a wall close by.
-Flip the switch and wait two minutes to see if it turns the furnace on.
-Also check to see if all access panels and doors on the furnace are completely closed.
+All furnaces have a power switch (that resembles a light switch) either on the furnace or on a wall close by.
+Flip the switch and wait two minutes to see if it helps to turn the furnace on.
+Also confirm that all access panels and doors on the furnace are completely closed.

 6. Condensate Drainage

-High-efficiency furnaces can drain off several gallons of water on a daily basis.
+High-efficiency furnaces can drain off several gallons of water each day.
 If the drain lines aren’t clear and open, the furnace will shut down.

-If your home has a furnace that vents out the side of the house, assess the situation to see if anything could be blocking the intake or exhaust.
-Be sure the space doesn’t have leaves, animal nests, or snow/ice.
+If you have a furnace that vents out the side of the house, examine if anything could be blocking the intake or exhaust.
+Confirm the surrounding region doesn’t have leaves, animal nests, or snow/ice.

-If you’re wondering how much a furnace tune up costs, you can relax knowing it’s not going to break the bank.
-Sometimes we have special offers in your local area that you can run wild with.
+If you’re wondering how much a furnace tune up costs, you can breathe a healthy sigh of relief knowing it’s not going to break the bank.
+Frequently we have special offers in your local area that you can take advantage of.

-It’s better to take action now and be prepared than to regret it during the coldsnap of the century when your furnace gives up with a sad cough.
-If you would like to learn more about what a furnace tune-up includes, or how it benefits you—give our experts a call at 866-397-3787 or schedule an appointment online.
+It’s better to take action now and be prepared than to regret it during the middle of winter when your furnace gives up with a sad cough.
+If you would like to learn more about what a furnace tune-up includes, or how it benefits you—give our experts a call at 215-259-5850 or schedule an appointment online.